Neo-fascists exploit 'no-vax' rage, posing dilemma for Italy - NewsBreak

 Premier Mario Draghi told reporters that his government is “reflecting” on parliamentary motions lodged or backed by leftist, populist and centrist parties this week urging the government to outlaw Forza Nuova, the extreme-right party whose leaders encouraged the attack on the union office.

-On Monday, upon the orders of Rome prosecutors, Italy's telecommunications police force took down Forza Nuova’s website for alleged criminal instigation.
+On Monday, on Rome prosecutors' orders, Italy's telecommunications police force took down Forza Nuova’s website for alleged criminal instigation.

 Hours after the CGIL attack, scores of anti-vaccine protesters also invaded a hospital emergency room where a demonstrator, feeling ill, had been taken, frightening patients and leaving two nurses and three police officers injured.

-Police and intelligence officials huddled Wednesday on how to handle possible violence due to the start of the workplace virus mandate and the twin demonstrations.
+Police and intelligence officials were conferring Wednesday on how to handle possible violence due to the start of the workplace virus mandate and the twin demonstrations.

 Sunday will also see a runoff mayoral election in Rome between a center-left candidate and a right-wing candidate chosen by the leader of a fast-growing national opposition party with neo-fascist roots.

 Among the dozen people arrested in Saturday's violence are a co-founder of Forza Nuova (New Force) and its Rome leader.
-Also jailed are a founder of the now-defunct extreme-right militant group Armed Revolutionaries Nuclei, which terrorized Italy in the 1980s, and a restaurateur from northern Italy who defied a national lockdown early in the COVID-19 pandemic.
+Also jailed are a founder of the now-defunct extreme-right militant group Armed Revolutionaries Nuclei, which terrorized Italy in the 1980s, and a restaurateur from northern Italy who defied a national lockdown early in the COVID-19 pandemic when the government shut down restaurants for months.

 Dureghello described the “thuggery” in Rome as a “grave, painful phenomenon, organized by those who want to create disorder on one hand and orient consensus” by drawing on prejudice in Italian society.
 In a tweet, she called for an urgent investigation into "neo-fascist movements and the network that supports them."

-In the first round of municipal balloting in Rome, Rachele Mussolini, a granddaughter of the dictator, won the highest number of votes for a council post.
+In the first round of municipal balloting in Rome this month, Rachele Mussolini, a granddaughter of the dictator, won the highest number of votes for a council post.

-Meloni has long dodged demands by opponents that she unequivocally denounce the legacy of Mussolini's Fascist rule.
+For years, Meloni has dodged demands by opponents that she unequivocally denounce the legacy of Mussolini's Fascist rule.
+This week she insisted that violence from any political ideology should be condemned.

-On Wednesday, speaking in Parliament, Meloni distanced her party from Forza Nuova while criticizing the Green Pass workplace rule.

-“We are light years distant from any kind of subversive movement, in particular Forza Nuova,'' she said.
-She then accused Draghi's broad coalition, assembled earlier this year to lead the country through the pandemic, of “pretending not to see that Saturday in the street there were people demonstrating their dissent about not having a government (Green) pass and not recognizing their right to work.”

 Meloni “lives on ambiguity, she has one foot in the legacy of fascism,″ said Antonio Parisella, a retired professor of contemporary Italian history.

-Prevalent in much of Italian society is the idea “that Mussolini did good things," such as the common “myth” that he made the trains run on time and eradicated malaria, said Parisella, who directs Rome’s Liberation Museum.
+Prevalent in much of Italian society is the idea “that Mussolini did good things,″ such as the common “myth” that he made the trains run on time and eradicated malaria, said Parisella, who directs Rome’s Liberation Museum.
+The museum’s home is the apartment building that had been used by the Nazi-occupying security forces of Germany, which had been Mussolini’s ally.

 “The hostility toward the (Green) pass, the aversion to the vaccine” are something that “the post-fascist right well knows how to utilize,″ Donatella Di Cesare, a Rome university philosophy professor, wrote on the front page of the La Stampa newspaper.